 5.1 To FAPESP, by researchers associated with public or private Higher Education or Research Institutions in the State of São Paulo.
 Researchers should meet the FAPESP eligibility requirements for either Thematic Projects (www.fapesp.br/176) or for Young Investigator Awards (www.fapesp.br/en/4479).

-São Paulo state researchers must send a pre-proposal as described in the FAPESP call published at www.fapesp.br/biota/dimensions-NSF2016 (item 9.1), before 28 January 2016 (at least 7 weeks prior to the full proposal deadline) to receive pre-approval by FAPESP regarding eligibility as a PI for a FAPESP Thematic Project or Young Investigator Award.
-Please note that for Dimensions of Biodiversity competition only, FAPESP will consider Young Investigator Award proposals with a duration of 5 years.
+São Paulo state researchers must send a pre-proposal as described in the FAPESP call published at www.fapesp.br/biota/dimensions-NSF2017 (item 9.1), before 2 December 2016 to receive pre-approval by FAPESP regarding eligibility as a PI for a FAPESP Thematic Project or Young Investigator Award.

 5.3.
 An individual may appear as Principal Investigator (PI), co-PI, or other senior personnel on only one proposal per annual cycle submitted in response to this solicitation.
 This limitation includes proposals submitted by a lead organization, any sub-award submitted as part of a proposal, or any collaborative proposal submitted as separate submissions from multiple organizations, and this includes all types of projects.
 If an individual is listed as PI, co-PI, or senior personnel on more than one proposal to this solicitation, all proposals in excess of the limit for any person will be returned without review in the reverse order received.